thedevdojo/static/README.md

 </html>
 ```

-👆 You can use that layout in any page 👇
+Then, use it in any page.

 **pages/index.html**